mienaikoe/ziyu/Chapters/1-6-Chapter6.md

 "Mediator, if I may, the speaker from Pikshi was interrupted by your interjection, not by Liffa's footsteps."

 The room began to rumble as the mediator paused in shock.
-I took the pause to move to Mel as quickly as possible.
+I took the pause to move to Melna as quickly as possible.

 "Not another step!"
 The mediator called to me, but I continued.

-Mel walked out to receive me with a scowl on her face.
+Melna walked out to receive me with a scowl on her face.

 "What are you doing here?!"
 She whispered loudly.